Emptiness formation probability, Toeplitz determinants, and conformal field theory: Relation to the theory of Toeplitz determinants

 \section{Relation to the theory of Toeplitz determinants}

 We now turn our attention to the limit $L/\ell\to\infty$, so that $\ell$ becomes the only remaining length scale in the problem.
 The results of the previous section simplify into

 For the Ising critical line $c=1/2$. $\xi$ is a so far analytically unknown function of $\nu$ on this line, but $\xi(\nu=1)=1/2$ for the ICTF.
-For simplicity we mostly focus on the ICTF point, but the generalization to the Ising critical line is straightforward.
-Interestingly, the determinants of Eqs.~(\ref{eq:detp}) and (\ref{eq:deto}) now take an even simpler form:
+Interestingly, the determinants of Eqs.~(\ref{eq:detp}) and (\ref{eq:deto}) for the ICTF now take an even simpler form:

 with